joelhans/netdata/docs/collect/container-metrics.md

 # Collect container metrics with Netdata

-Thanks to close integration with Linux cgroups and the virtual files it maintains under `/sys/fs/cgroup`, Netdata can monitor the health, status, and resource utilization of many different types of Linux containers.
+Thanks to close integration with Linux cgroups and the virtual files it maintains under `/sys/fs/cgroup`, Netdata monitors the health, status, and resource utilization of many different types of Linux containers.

 Netdata uses [cgroups.plugin](/collectors/cgroups.plugin/README.md) to poll `/sys/fs/cgroup` and convert the raw data into human-readable metrics and meaningful visualizations.
 Through cgroups, Netdata is compatible with **all Linux